webcompat/webcompat.com/CONTRIBUTING.md

 node_modules/.bin/intern-runner config=tests/functional/intern user=testusername pw=testpassword
 ```

-Shortly after running this command, you should see the browser open and various pages open automatically for a minute or two.
+Shortly after running this command, you should see the browser open and various pages appear and disappear automatically for a minute or two.
 The tests are complete when the browser window closes and you see a report of how many passed or failed in the terminal window.

 ## Production Server Setup